Salvadorans vote in key legislative and municipal elections

 "There are many deputies who are up for re-election who have done nothing for the country.
 That's why you have to think hard (about who to vote for).
 Our future is at stake," said Idalia Hernandez, a university student.

-After three months of campaigning, the faces of the candidates are everywhere, their pictures hanging from light posts in towns throughout the country.
+After a three-month campaign, the faces of the candidates were everywhere, their pictures hanging from light posts in towns throughout the country.

 The new elected officials will take up their positions on May 1.